IPR issues of the Internet and Social Media as an Alternate Media Platform

 Today, social media is also presenting the information or fact of any news to social media users.
-Traditional media mainly refers to the television, radio and newspapers but these days, social media can be called as the modern media.
-If people are not watching television or listening radio but they are using social media, they can know all the information going around.
+Traditional media mainly refers to television, radio and newspapers but these days, social media can be called modern media.
+If people are not watching television or listening to the radio but they are using social media, they can know all the information going around.
 Social media is offering the means for democratic communication to people who are normally excluded from media production.

 Maya E. Dollarhide, Social media definition, INVESTOPEDIA, https://www.investopedia.com/terms/s/social-media.asp#:~:text=By%20design%2C%20social%20media%20is,often%20utilizing%20it%20for%20messaging.